 Do you want to skip the read and get right to my top pick?
 The best WordPress website host for most people is Bluehost

-WordPress is what I use to manage my blog, as well as my other sites and ventures.
-Millions of visitors read my content and interact with my site each month.
+WordPress is what I use to manage my blog and other sites.
+Millions of visitors read content and interact with my site each month.
 Without the best WordPress web hosting, there’s no way I could deliver a high-performance experience.

 It’s different from regular hosting in that your provider is only going to host WordPress on the servers you use.
-This makes it easier to optimize performance and maintain security because there’s only one type of platform running.
+This makes it easier to optimize performance and maintain security because there’s only one type of software on it.